Qantas unit snaps up foreign pilots

 Photo by cindytoo.

-Most of these were domestically trained, while he added "some pilots from overseas" would be employed under temporary 457 work visas.
+Most of these were domestically trained, while he added "some pilots from overseas" would be employed under temporary 457 work visas."Qantas confirmed today that Jetstar was supplementing its extensive domestic recruitment for pilots by using 457 visas to recruit some pilots from overseas," a statement reads.

 A report in The Australian puts the figure at 75 foreign pilots while adding Jetstar had also recently hired 20 foreign cabin crew, and it had government approval to hire up to 60 more.